JeffersonLab/JANA2/docs/Tutorial.md

 Either way, we'll have to manually tell the parent CMakeLists.txt to `add_subdirectory(QuickTutorial)`.

+The rest of the tutorial assumes that we are using a standalone plugin instead.

 ## Building the plugin
 We build and run the plugin with the following: